 Sheikh Rashid formally opened Port Rashid on 5th October 1972.
 By then thousands of tonnes of construction materials and cargoes had flowed through Port Rashid.
 Sheikh Rashid unveiled a Commemorative Plaque set in a large rock symbolising Sheikh Rashid's personal role in identifying suitable rock source at Badiyat for Port Rashid's construction.
 Using local rock instead of imported rock saved millions of Dirhams in construction costs.

 Port Rashid had a profound effect on Dubai's development.
 Materials were now easily imported.
 Construction Projects moved ahead.
 Dubai started attracting trade away from other Gulf areas plus new international business.
 Sheikh Rashid played a part in this growth.
 In 1973, Organization of Arab Petroleum Exporting Countries declared an Oil Embargo on USA and other Nations.
 Result was an International Crisis.
 Ships and Airplanes were refused refueling at Arab Seaports and Airports.
 Dubai publicly expressed support for the embargo.
 Privately Sheikh Rashid ordered Port Rashid to refuel any ship wanting to do so whatever its nationality.
 Word spread among international shipping lines.
-Ships of all Nationalities began radioing Port Rashid to ask for bunker fuel.
-None were turned away.
+Ships of all Nationalities began radioing Port Rashid to ask for bunker fuel. right were turned away.
 OAEPEC's Oil Embargo was lifted after 6 months.
 By then Port Rashid had become an internationally known port.

 Port Rashid's Tariff had been set by Dubai Government with Sheikh Rashid's approval.
 It favoured local Merchants by providing extended free cargo storage periods and low penalty rates for cargo left in the port after free period expired.
 As a result Merchants found it cheaper to leave their goods in Port Rashid until it suited them to remove it.
 Result was Port Rashid's storage sheds and yards became clogged with cargo as increasing amounts of cargo arrived but little left the Port.
 Soon Port Rashid ran out of storage space for incoming cargoes.
 That meant ships queued offshore until storage space could be found to store their cargoes.
 At its peak over 200 ships anchored off Dubai waiting to unload their cargoes with an average Waiting Time of four months.
 Cargo rates rose as a consequence.
 Importing goods into Dubai became increasingly expensive and slow threatening Dubai's growth.